BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 A method to resolve symbols from kernel32.dll and other DLLs
 > symbols : function names and their starting memory addresses.

-DLL's that export functions have an Export Directory Table that contains:
+All DLL's that export functions have an Export Directory Table that contains:
 - Number of exported symbols
 - Relative Virtual Address (RVA) of the export-functions array
 - RVA of the export-names array